cabana-online/ubuntu/README.md

-# ubuntu
+# Ubuntu base container
-A minimal ubuntu image for specific scenarios where alpine does not suffice.
+A minimal Ubuntu image for specific scenarios where alpine does not suffice.